wcj365/python-stats-dataviz/assignment_fall2020/project.md

 4. Where do you get the data to help answer your questions?
 5. What will be your unit of analysis (for example, patient, organization, or country)?
 Roughly how many units (observations) do you expect to analyze?
 6. What variables/measures do you plan to use in your analysis (variables should be tied to the questions in #3)?
-7. What kinds of techniques do you you plan to use (for example, summary statistics, scatter plot, bar chart, chi-squared test)?
+7. What kinds of techniques do you plan to use (for example, summary statistics, scatter plot, bar chart, chi-squared test)?

 I will review your proposal and provide feedback before you start the actual work.